 Normal stimuli such as clothing rubbing against the skin, or even wind on the face, can produce painful sensations in those with fibromyalgia, indicating an exaggerated pain response.
 Also, the muscles of the intestine are inappropriately stimulated by normal stressors, leading to alternating constipation and spastic

 In addition, the muscles of the intestine are inappropriately stimulated by normal stressors, leading to alternating constipation and spastic diarrhea, classic signs of irritable bowel syndrome.
 The heightened pain response will also cause abdominal pain.
 In general, your intestine health is important for the whole body.
 Ostomates know how difficult might be to return to normal lives after surgery.
-Protective stoma colostomy belts can ease this process and ensure a comfortable fit that you can rely on.

 The link with PTSD

 John D Otis, PhD, associate professor of psychiatry at Boston University, has studied the link between PTSD in veterans and fibromyalgia.